electrikmilk/cherrilang.org/language/variables-constants-globals.md

 @shortcutInput = "{ShortcutInput}"
 ```

+### Ask for Input

-The `Ask` global may be used for an action argument, but may not be used as an inline variable in text.
+The `Ask` global may be used for an action argument to prompt the user for input, but may not be used as an inline variable in text.

 ## Empty variables